ietf-wg-acme/acme/draft-ietf-acme-acme.md

 challenges (required, array of objects):
 : For pending authorizations, the challenges that the client can fulfill in order to prove possession of the identifier.
-For final authorizations, the challenges that were used.
+For final authorizations (in the "valid" or "invalid" state), the challenges that were used.
 Each array entry is an object with parameters required to validate the challenge.
 A client should attempt to fulfill one of these challenges, and a server should consider any one of the challenges